lmc2179/lmc2179.github.io/drafts/isoelastic.md

 # Appendix: Estimating when you have only two data points

+Occasionally I've gone and computed an elasticity from a single pair of observations

 Lets imagine we have only two data points, which we'll call $x_1, y_1, x_2, y_2$.
 Then, we have two equations and two unknowns, that is:

 $$y_1 = \alpha x_1^\beta$$